ARCHER2-HPC/archer2-docs/docs/user-guide/gpu.md

 https://docs.amd.com/projects/HIP/en/docs-5.2.3/how_to_guides/debugging.html#using-rocgdb

-### OpenMP

 ## Profiling

 An initial profiling capability is provided via `rocprof` which is part of the `rocm` module.

-For example in an interactive session you can call,
+For example in an interactive session where resources have alrasdy been allocated you can call,

 ```
 srun -n 2 --exclusive --nodes=1 --time=00:20:00 --partition=gpu --qos=gpu-exc --gpus=2 rocprof --stats ./myprog_exe